Nirav0401/20X4-Display_I2C/README.md

 To run this example, you should have one ESP32, ESP32-S or ESP32-C based development board, Character Display, USB cable and other required cables for master-slave connections.

-The Character Displays operates at 5V Input supply hence 5V source is required for input to the Display.
+The Character Displays operates at 5V Input supply hence 5V source is required for the input to the Display.

 #### Pin Assignment: